- Bounce ideas around

 Participating in a common activity can bring out the best in many photographers.
 I prefer a non-competitive environment where friends are encouraging and positive about sharing what you do and how you do it.

-Having some purpose to a planned photograph season and some guidelines can help people come together.
-This is a helpful way to develop new friendships through photography.
+Having some purpose for a planned photograph season and some guidelines can help people come together.
+This is a helpful way to develop new friendships through

 When you get together with friends to take photos, choose a topic or theme to work on.
 Having a unified purpose will help you continue in a positive direction.